 I was told that you get lovely Samosas in the evening across the bridge and it is this Samosawala who drives the maximum traffic on the bridge.
 What bridges can do – feed hungry souls every evening with some tasty samosas?

 There is a third stone bridge Gouthami showed us, on the backwaters.
-A small bridge with three arches stood in the middle of wilderness allowing you to savor a bit of it if you cross the bridge.
+A small bridge with three arches stood in the middle of the wilderness allowing you to savor a bit of it if you cross the bridge.
 Small colorful fishing boats rested on the banks.
 At sunset, it was the best place to enjoy the wonders of nature.

 Corjuem Fort or Forte de Corjuem – Aldona